xolvio/NDK/README.md

 Once you learn  how to use these building blocks, you can build (almost) any backend you can imagine.

-This framework has been used to build a number of applications for enterprise clients at [Xolvio](https://www.xolv.io), and we're excited to share it with the world.
+This framework has been used to build a number of applications for enterprise clients at our sister comapny [Xolvio](https://www.xolv.io), and we're excited to share it with the world as the open-source counterpart to our cloud offering at [XSpecs.ai](https://www.xspecs.ai).

 ## 🌟 Features